3DFin/parallel-cut-pursuit/README.md

 Be sure to have OpenMP enabled with your compiler to enjoy parallelization.
 The number of parallel threads used in parallel regions is crucial for good performance; it is roughly controlled by a macro `MIN_OPS_PER_THREAD` which can be set by usual `D` compilation flag.
 A rule of thumb is to set it to `10000` on personnal computers with a handful of cores, and up to `100000` for large computer clusters with tens of cores.

-The C++ classes are documented within the corresponding headers in `include/`.
+The C++ classes are roughly documented within the corresponding headers in `include/`.

 ### GNU Octave or Matlab
 See the script `compile_mex.m` for typical compilation commands; it can be run directly from the GNU Octave interpreter, but Matlab users must set compilation flags directly on the command line `CXXFLAGS = ...` and `LDFLAGS = ...`.